mmomtchev/mmomtchev/macOS-untraceable-internet.md

 The goal of this setup is to preserve perfectly the secrecy of the entry Wi-Fi AP in such extreme cases as mine where my telecom operator and Big Tech - including Google, Microsoft and Twitter - are actively collaborating with the extortion scheme.

 The setup uses a Linux guest running Tor exposed to the host macOS via a SOCKS5 proxy through which OpenVPN connects.
 This allows for a perfectly normal - albeit somewhat slower - Internet experience where everything works.
 Remote servers see a connection coming from the public OpenVPN server.
 People tracing the OpenVPN server see only a connection coming from a Tor exit node.
+People managing the Wi-Fi AP see simply a plain Linux computer connecting to the Internet and using Tor - if you go for the fast mode - or simply browsing the Internet - if you go for the slower bridged mode.

 ## Prerequisites